VenkateshGhalge/Terraform/scenario_interview_question.md

      local-exec are used to run the command on the local machine and remote-exec is used to run the command on the remote host there is file provisioner also, which is used to copy the file from local machine to remote host

+6. One of your team has updated the resources in the AWS using console, now the terraform statefile and the resources status are different, how will you resolve this issue

+  we will used the refersh command, it will update the state file status to current resources status

+  terraform refresh

+7. There are multiple resources configured on the cloud, if we want to destory only one ressource.
+How can that be achived

+we can used the --target option in the command

+terraform destory --target aws_instance.demo_vm1